-To avoid attribution, you can lend funds to family members, provided the rate of interest on the loan is at least equal to the government's "prescribed rate," which is 2% until at least the end of 2018.
-If you implement a loan before the end of the year, the 2% interest rate will be locked in and will remain in effect for the duration of the loan, regardless of whether the prescribed rate increases in the future.
+To avoid attribution, you can lend funds to family members, provided the rate of interest on the loan is at least equal to the government's "prescribed rate," which is 2% until at least March 31, 2020.2 If you implement a loan before that date, the 2% interest rate will be locked in and will remain in effect for the duration of the loan, regardless of whether the prescribed rate increases in the future.
 Note that interest for each calendar year must be paid annually by January 30th of the following year to avoid attribution of income for the year and all future years.